MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/cli.md

 $ vue create
 ```

-Without Vue installed globally.
+Without Vue installed globally, download and execute Vue.
 This is useful for setting up a new project as this works even if Vue is not installed anywhere.

 ```sh
 $ npx @vue/cli create my-app